marko-js/marko/packages/marko/docs/core-tags.md

 </ol>
 ```

-> **ProTip:** This syntax is for generating numbers from nothing.
+> **ProTip**: This syntax is for generating numbers from nothing.
 Don’t use it to iterate over an object, like so:
 >
 > ```marko
 > <!-- Inefficient code, do not copy -->